Doctoral Studies

 Supervisor: P. Koutsouli

-PhD Thesis: “Development of innovative oral vaccines for Mediterranean fish species.”
+Thesis: “Development of innovative oral vaccines for Mediterranean fish species.”

 Laboratory: Applied Hydrobiology